 Exhibit 87 shows the frequency of stakeholder involvement during various stages of the WPC Pilot.
 Across all three stakeholder categories, reported involvement was highest during the Pilot design phase, with enrollees and other community members engaging often (e.g., once a month).
 All groups were less involved during the implementation phase, but occasionally (e.g., quarterly) were involved in aspects of the evaluation phase.
+Overall, enrollees and other community members were less and other the evaluation phase.
 Overall, enrollees and other community members were most frequently involved, while frontline staff were reported to be the least involved.